 - One child under 12 years old is allowed sharing the existing bedding with adults at 25% of the net adult rate per person.

-- Cruise operator will not be responsible for onboard safety of the children.
+- The cruise operator will not be responsible for the onboard safety of the children.
 Parents are fully responsible for taking care of their children.